FAQs: About the Law School

 When should I apply?

 You should apply in the admissions cycle prior to the year in which you hope to enroll.
-For example, if you wish to begin law school in Fall 2013, you should apply during the 2012-2013 admissions cycle, which begins on August 15, 2012.
+For example, if you wish to begin law school in Fall 2017, you should apply during the 2016-2017 admissions cycle, which will begin on August 15, 2016.

 Where is the Law School located?